 If you’re planning on being away from your home for an extended period of time, unplug as many devices as you can, like your microwave, TV, internet router, etc.

 Looking for more ways to conserve energy?
 Try putting your computer in energy-save mode (you should be able to easily find this option in the settings panel).
 And remember, when your computer is in sleep-mode, or your laptop is closed, it is still using electricity.
 Shut down your computer completely when you aren’t using it to save the maximum amount of power.

 If the water in your home is heated with electricity (as opposed to gas), look into getting a high efficiency shower-head, like this one on Amazon**, so you can take long, guilt-free hot showers.

 10. Ways to Save Electricity While Doing Your Laundry

 - Make sure that you are washing a full load of clothes every time.
 Don’t run a full cycle for only a half-load of laundry.

 - Sunny summer day?
 Try hanging your clothes out to dry instead of putting them in the dryer.
 This might be one of the more time-consuming ways to conserve energy, but the pleasant scent of fresh laundry airing out in the sunlight makes it worth it.

 - If you do use the dryer, make sure that here too, you are only running it when there is a full load of laundry.

 This article has been translated from German to English by Christie Sacco.
-You can read the original here: Strom sparen: Stromspartipps, die du noch nicht kanntest** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Strom sparen: Stromspartipps, die du noch nicht kanntest** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.